 deep-voiced authority.”
 In the 2020-2021 season, Mr. De Michelis will return to the Gran Teatre

 del Liceu in Barcelona as Colline in La bohème as well as at Seattle Opera.
 He also makes his

-house debut at Virginia Opera in the title role of Le nozze di Figaro.
+house debut at Dutch National Opera in the role of the Sagristano, in a new production directed by Barrie Kosky and conducted by Lorenzo Viotti.
 In concert, he will sing

 Beethoven’s Symphony No. 9 both with the Greensboro Symphony Orchestra and at the Curtis

 M. Phillips Center for the Performing Arts in Gainesville, Florida.

 In the 2019-2020 seaosn, Mr. De Michelis made his role and house debut as Leporello in Don